hverlin/mise-vscode/docs/src/content/docs/reference/Settings.md

 - **Type:** `boolean`
 - **Default:** `false`

 Create symlinks in your `.vscode` folder that links to the `mise` bin.

 This is useful if you share the `.vscode/settings.json` file with others.
+When the project is version controlled:
+- every user must have the extension installed
+- the directory `.vscode/mise-tools` must be excluded from version control.

 ---